hycis/Mozi/doc/README.md

 ```

 After merging, two files are created, they are `p276_data_000.npy` which is a 2D tensor of
-dim(num of frames, 2049) and `p276_specnames_000.npy` which is a list of tuples of specification
+dimension (num of frames, 2049) and `p276_specnames_000.npy` which is a list of tuples of
-(name of specfile, number of frames in the spec file).
+specification (name of specfile, num of frames in the specfile).

 __2. Setting Environment Variables__